 In fact, states DeMille, “This system of doing things at the right level, and only at the right level, is the key to maintaining freedom and applying wisdom on nearly every issue.”

 - Police using deadly force?
-Level B.
+Level B – a state or local issue.

 - Use of private property to grow food gardens?
 Level D.